Asylum and migration in the EU: facts and figures

 Refugees around the world

-Around the world, the number of people fleeing persecution, conflict and violence has reached 122.6 million.
-Children account for 40% of the world’s refugee population.
+Around the world, the number of forcibly displaced people fleeing persecution, conflict and violence has reached 123.2 million.
+Children account for 40% of those forcibly displaced – around 49 million.

-The countries hosting the largest number of refugees are Iran, Türkiye, Colombia, Germany and Uganda.
-Some 71% of the world’s refugee population are hosted in low- and middle-income countries.
+Iran, Türkiye, Colombia, Germany and Uganda hosted over one-third (37%) of the world’s refugees and other people in need of international protection.
+Some 73% of the world’s refugee population are hosted in low- and middle-income countries.